Over the years we’ve written thousands of resumes to help professionals land jobs and we’ve written extensively about resume mistakes to avoid.

+The #1 issue we found?
+Formatting issues.
 Inconsistent spacing, misaligned bullet points, multiple fonts.
-These are some of the most common errors comprising the largest category of resume mistakes – formatting issues.
+These are some of the most common errors comprising the “formatting issues” category.

 Formatting issues make it difficult for recruiters and applicant tracking systems to easily review your resume.
 They also demonstrate a lack of attention to detail, even relegating resumes with otherwise strong content to the proverbial “recycle bin.”

 To ensure that your own resume doesn’t fall into the poor formatting trap, follow these tips:

 - Match spacing and indentations throughout your resume.